consta-l/cream-docs/developer/crtokens.md

 A user who has negative account liquidity is subject to liquidation by other users of the protocol to return his/her account liquidity back to positive \(i.e. above the collateral requirement\).
 When a liquidation occurs, a liquidator may repay some or all of an outstanding borrow on behalf of a borrower and in return receive a discounted amount of collateral held by the borrower; this discount is defined as the liquidation incentive.

-A liquidator may close up to a certain fixed percentage \(i.e. close factor\) of any individual outstanding borrow of the underwater account.
-When collateral is seized, the liquidator is transferred crTokens which they may redeem the same as if they had supplied the asset themselves.
-Users must approve each crToken contract before calling liquidate \(i.e. on the borrowed asset which they are repaying\), as they are transferring funds into the contract.
+A liquidator may close up to a ?*? certain fixed percentage \(i.e. close factor\) of any individual outstanding borrow of the underwater account.
+When collateral is seized, the liquidator is transferred eRSDL which they may redeem the same as if they had supplied the asset themselves.
+Users must approve each eRSDL contract before calling liquidate \(i.e. on the borrowed asset which they are repaying\), as they are transferring funds into the contract.

 ### **CErc20**